Chloe Pearse

 Chloe Pearse (born 3 March 1994) is an Irish rugby player from Limerick.
 She plays for UL Bohemians, Munster Rugby and the Ireland women's national rugby union team.

 Club career

 Pearse started rugby as 13-year-old at St Mary's RFC in Limerick.
 Her first senior club was Shannon RFC and she moved to All-Ireland League side UL Bohemians to fulfill her ambition of lining out for Munster Rugby and she was their co-captain in 2020.

 Pearse, whose position has varied from back-row to prop forward, was the top try scorer in the 2019–2020 All-Ireland League, scoring 15 tries in 12 games.

-In 2021 she was a key figure in Munster winner their first interprovincial title since 2017, scoring three tries versus Ulster and two more in the final against Leinster.
+In 2021 she was a key figure in Munster winning their first interprovincial title since 2018, scoring three tries versus Ulster and two more in the final against Leinster.
+She captained the Munster team in the 2023/2024 and 2024/2025 seasons, leading them to back to back All-Ireland League crowns.
+She was vice-captain for the 2025/2026 season, where Munster won the Vodafone Women's Interprovincial Championship.
+She retired from provincial rugby in September 2025, and returned to Munster as an assistant coach in June 2026.

 International career

 Pearse made her debut for the Ireland women's national rugby union team, against England, in an Autumn international in 2016 when she replaced the injured Claire Molloy after just 45 minutes.
 She also played against Canada in that series.

 She has been selected to the Ireland XV squad for the Women's Six Nations Championship in 2018, 2020 and 2021 but has not yet made her Six Nations debut.

 Pearse lined out for Munster against the first women's Barbarians side in 2017.